Skip to content

 User Trust

-4.4/5 Trustpilot from 297 reviews — 'Excellent'.
+4.4/5 Trustpilot from 297 reviews, 'Excellent'.
 Glassdoor employer rating 3.2/5 with US-side layoff history is the offsetting concern.

-We score each provider on six criteria using a 1 to 10 scale. iGaming Fit carries the most weight at 25% because that is what matters most for gambling operators.
-Geographic Coverage gets 20%.
-Security and Compliance, Fees and Pricing, and Tech and Integration each get 15%.
-User Trust rounds it out at 10%.
-The final score is a weighted average of all six.
+We score each provider on 5 weighted criteria using a 1 to 10 scale. iGaming Fit carries the most weight at 30% because that is what matters most for gambling operators.
+Geographic Coverage gets 22%.
+Security & Compliance gets 20%.
+Fees & Pricing gets 16%.
+Tech & Integration gets 12%.
+The final score is a weighted average of those 5.
+Trustpilot is shown for context but carries no weight, since player reviews of casinos are not a read on B2B acquiring quality.

 Score Explanation